-- 1. Any course may be dropped from the schedule through the first six (6) business days of a session (Fall, Spring, or Summer) without the instructor's permission and with no grade or other designation noted on the student's transcript. - Dropping a course will require submission of a course Drop/Add Form.
-Forms can be obtained from the Office of Registration and Records. - 3.
+- 1. Any course may be dropped from the schedule through the first six (6) business days of a session (Fall, Spring, or Summer) without the instructor's permission and with no grade or other designation noted on the student's transcript. - 2.
+Dropping a course will require submission of an email request sent to the student's advisor which will then be sent to the Register who will respond with an email confirmation of the requested course drop. - 3.
+It is the student's responsibility to confirm that the drop was successful by reviewing the updated schedule in SONIS. - 4.
 Beginning on the seventh (7th) business day of a session (Fall, Spring, or Summer), the course withdrawal policy will apply.